 It is important that every woman is breast aware.
-This means knowing what is normal for you so that if any unusual change occurs, you will recognise it.
+This means knowing what is normal for you, so that you can spot any changes.

 The sooner you notice a change the better, because if cancer is found early, treatment is more likely to be successful.
-Get into the habit of looking at and feeling your breasts from time to time.
+Get into the habit of looking at and feeling your breasts every month.
 This will help you to notice any change if it occurs.

 Changes in your breasts to be aware of

-- Changes on or around the nipple – rash, flaky or crusted skin.
+- A change on or around the nipple, such as a rash, or flaky or crusted skin

 Look for changes by using a mirror so that you can see the breasts from different angles.

 Feel for changes: An easy way of feeling your breast is with a soapy hand in the bath or shower.
 Some women prefer to feel for changes while lying down.

 It's important to know what is normal for you.
 Your breasts will go through many normal changes during your life.
 For example, they are affected by changes in your hormones during your menstrual cycle, pregnancy and breast-feeding and menopause.

 - Your menstrual cycle: Each month, when you are having periods, your breasts often change.
 They can become bigger, tender and lumpy usually before a period starts and return to normal once the period is over.
 Some women, however, may have tender, lumpy breasts throughout their cycle.